joyceycodes/JamPackd/journals/zoybh_hussein.md

 FINALLY GOT AUTH WORKING WITH NO TOKEN ERRORS!!!
 Scott/Z/Joyce Still need to figure out logout button, also when user is logged in vs not logged in, flesh out user account page

+12/5
+Lied about the Auth stuff
+Worked on it till 8 with Adrian got it working but now something else broke need to figure out why im auto logged in when i navigate to the website logg out button should work by now, need to figre out what can be seen vs cant when logged out/in